 Observations at Bureau stations may be made by full-time staff, contract (co-operative) observers, volunteer weather observers, or an AWS.
 Volunteer weather observers in Australia have an important role to play in the recording of the weather.
 For example, the volunteer rainfall network has around 6000 volunteer observers, many of whom have made the daily 9 am reading of the rain gauge for many years.

 An AWS may operate independently at an un-staffed site or at a normally-staffed site when the observer is absent (perhaps due to illness), or it may be used in conjunction with an observer.
 Many, but not all, sites transmit observations to the Bureau electronically, thereby making data available for forecasting and other purposes - such as display on the Bureau's web site - shortly after the observations were made.

 All Bureau weather stations have a unique name and identification number, which is based around the concept of rainfall districts.
-Some of the weather stations have been classified as Reference Climate Stations (RCS) to recognise their contribution to high quality, long-term data for climate monitoring.
+Some of the weather stations form part of the Australian Climate Observations Reference Network to assist with monitoring climate variability and change in Australia.
 Stations may be closed for a number of reasons, such as when a property is sold, a better site is found, or when a station has a history of poor or missed observations.

 All weather data recorded at a station are stored in the Bureau’s climate database (PDF, 350 kB) - known as the Australian Data Archive for Meteorology (ADAM).
 The climate record is a valuable asset for future generations, irrespective of whether the data are from a fully operational station measuring all weather elements, staffed 24 hours a day by full-time weather observers or from a remote rainfall recording instrument.